 From the time of entering the Chang Gung University to work, I vow to carry out my duties in a loyal fashion.

-I promise to comply with any changes in my work duties work units and places.
+I promise to comply with any changes in my work duties, work units, and places.

 During my time at Chang Gung University, I acknowledge all technology and information is to be safeguarded.
 This includes past, present and future, as well as third-party agreements of technology and information.
 Whether presently at the university or having left, I will not disclose work-related information without prior approval of the university.
 Upon leaving the university, I shall return all work-related technology and information, including all copies.